 A three percent per-transaction fee might not sound like much, but could add up if you’re selling luxury goods or large volumes.

-Planning recurring payments?
+Accept recurring payments?
 Look for automatic billing support

 If your business will be offering subscriptions or memberships, make sure that the gateways you’re considering support recurring payments.
 If they don’t, your customers will need to renew manually each month, which can be a huge pain.